 We are temporarily only able to ship Faber Shop orders to addresses in the UK.

-‘The best book on football ever written.’
-Franz Beckenbauer, winner of the World Cup as both player and manager.
+‘The best book on football ever written’.
+No, that is not some copy-writer’s hyperbole, it is the judgement of Franz Beckenbauer, winner of the World Cup as both player and manager.

 In Football Memories, Brian Glanville himself writes, ‘The central character, Garry, was a Scottish inside-forward based on Danny Blanchflower.
 This, largely because the footballer had to be untypically intelligent and aware, as well as an accomplished performer.
 Danny, so fluent, so original, and in certain ways so flawed, seemed an ideal model.
 Yet he, or his surrogate, could not carry the whole book.
 I used various voices.
 His wife’s.
 My own.’